laurabrenskelle/mbon-docs/_docs/mbon-data-flow.md

 *section on sending to OBIS-USA (TBD)* maybe a section in bio data guide?

 ## Sending to NCEI
-See [https://www.ncei.noaa.gov/archive](https://www.ncei.noaa.gov/archive) for more information.
+When planning on submitting data to NCEI, the data provider should coordinate submissions through the IOOS Office to identify which submission system should be used.
+This will also ensure that the appropriate resources are identified at NCEI and the IOOS Office is aware of requirements.

+For more information about archiving data at NCEI, see [https://www.ncei.noaa.gov/archive](https://www.ncei.noaa.gov/archive).

-In the submission package sent to NCEI, indicate that the observations are from an IOOS MBON project (or some affiliation with IOOS).
+Briefly, the submission package sent to NCEI should indicate that the observations are from an IOOS MBON project (or has some affiliation with IOOS).
+Below is a short summary of the two submission systems at NCEI and their intended uses.
 * [ATRAC](https://www.ncdc.noaa.gov/atrac/guidelines.html) - Use the Advanced Tracking and Resource Tool for Archive Collections (ATRAC) to submit repeating or multiple delivery data, or data that exceeds 20 GB.
 * [S2N](https://www.nodc.noaa.gov/s2n/) - Use Send2NCEI to submit non-repeating or single delivery data less than 20 GB.